 Check if the elements of all rows are separated with commas.

-!
-NEW !
 Check if lines are continued before or after binary operators.

 Check if every class name is correctly cased.

 Check if every enumeration member name is correctly cased.

 Check if every event name is correctly cased.

 Check if every method name is correctly cased.